Josephine Roche: Welfare reform

-Roche was a leader in health care reform, but organized efforts to launch national health insurance in failed repeatedly—most notably in 1916, 1938–40, and 1943.
+Roche was a leader in health care reform, but organized efforts to launch national health insurance failed repeatedly—most notably in 1916, 1938–40, and 1943.
 Roche headed the New Deal insurance campaign in 1938-40, which had the best chance of success.
 From her position as Roosevelt's assistant secretary of the treasury, Roche led an interdepartmental study team and convened a 1938 conference to address national health.
 However, after the conference, Roosevelt withdrew his support.
 The major legislation proposed by the liberal leader in the Senate, Robert F. Wagner, died in 1940 in the face of opposition from the Conservative coalition.
 Opposition from the American Medical Association and private insurance companies was intense.
 Historian C. Richard Mulcahy argues that Roche herself was responsible for the 1938-40 failure.
 She did not try to develop a national support base and she did not provide a rationale for establishing health care as a national right.

 Reformers hoped Roche would become the administrator of the new Federal Security Agency in 1939, but President Franklin Roosevelt passed her over.
 Her poor performance in building support for national health insurance annoyed FDR.
 She had wide contacts but they worked at cross purposes and there was no self-contained and unified female network.